Updated

 - Disfigurement,

-- Loss the use of an organ or limb, and
+- Loss of the use of an organ or limb, and

 - Loss of life enjoyment.

-Other than as set forth above, there is no cap on the amount of compensatory damages a plaintiff may sue for in a professional negligence case.
+Other than as set forth above, there is no cap under state law as to the amount of compensatory damages you may sue for in a medical negligence case.3

-A plaintiff may recover for punitive damages in a California medical malpractice case if he or she can show by clear and convincing evidence that the defendant committed oppression, malice or fraud.
+You may recover for punitive damages in a California medical malpractice case if you can show by clear and convincing evidence that the defendant committed

 In the context of a professional negligence claim, this usually means showing that the defendant’s conduct was: